 Tuition: 20% discount off listed course prices.

-A deposit of $1500 is required at the time of registration.
+A deposit of $1500, applied against tuition costs, is required at the time of registration.

 Lodging & meals available at a reduced rate.
 Please contact Registration: registrar@MaineMedia.edu for further information.